imallona/principles_of_benchmarking_in_bioinformatics/01-basics/README.md

 To download the slides:
 - The slides are automatically compiled via GitHub Actions on pull requests
-- Compiled PDFs are available as artifacts in the Actions tab
+- PDF slides are available at https://github.com/imallona/principles_of_benchmarking_in_bioinformatics/releases
-- You can also trigger a manual build using the "Build LaTeX Slides" workflow

 To compile them locally (using LaTeX):